 In addition to assets, the Statement of Net Position reports a separate section for deferred outflows of resources, which represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-The School Board reports deferred outflows of resources related to pensions and obligations for postemployment benefits in the government-wide Statement of Net Position resulting from, contributions made subsequent to the measurement date, changes in actuarial assumptions and changes in proportionate share.
+The School Board reports deferred outflows of resources related to pensions and obligations for postemployment benefits in the government-wide Statement of Net Position resulting from contributions made subsequent to the measurement date, changes in actuarial assumptions, investment returns that are higher than projected earnings, changes in economic experience and changes in proportionate share.
+Investment returns higher than projected earnings are also deferred and amortized over a period no greater than five years.
 All other deferred outflows of resources, except contributions made subsequent to the measurement date, are amortized over a period equal to the average of the expected remaining service lives of all employees that are provided with pensions and OPEB benefits through the plans (active employees and inactive employees) determined as of the beginning of the measurement period.

 In addition to liabilities, the Statement of Net Position reports a separate section for deferred inflows of resources representing an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
 Deferred inflows of resources in the government-wide Statement of Net Position represent amounts related to pensions and obligations for postemployment benefits from investment returns that are lower than projected earnings, changes in proportionate share of contributions, changes in economic experience and changes in actuarial assumptions.
-Investment returns lower than projected earnings are also deferred and amortized over a period no greater than five years.
-All other deferred inflows of resources are amortized over a period equal to the average of the expected remaining service lives of all employees that are provided with pensions and OPEB benefits through the plans (active employees and inactive employees) determined as of the beginning of the measurement period.
+All other deferred inflows of resources other than investment related are amortized over a period equal to the average of the expected remaining service lives of all employees that are provided with pensions and OPEB benefits through the plans (active employees and inactive employees) determined as of the beginning of the measurement period.